 EXceL,.eXceLlent.
-No matter how you spell it, the unequalled, uncopied leader of the pack!
+No matter how you spell it, The Air Line by J Sink's R260XL floating dive compressor is the unequalled, uncopied leader of the pack!
 The bad boy that gives the competition nightmares.
 A large, single-head floating hookah dive compressor that equals, or betters in delivered air, the other guy's double-head.
 Can be serviced by you---in the field---in 15-30 minutes, with just a few common hand tools and that, after hundreds and hundreds of hours of faithful service.

 Want a third diver??
 Check out the R360XL Hookah Dive System.

 Add only, your personal gear, a little gas, oil and a body of water (not included), and the fun and friends will be forthcoming.
 Maybe more friends than you knew you had.

 A very tough (but caring) single-head floating scuba compressor, cut from a solid block of aluminum, and featuring a prominent, six-inch cooling fan.
 There is no restriction in its ability to disburse heat.
 The fan also has the effect of deflecting splash while it is pushing out heated air.
 Click here to review Air Line-Only features.

 Further, the large vent affords the possibility of washing off the bearing/piston assembly after the dive day, to rid critical working parts of the destructive effects of salt.
 There is absolutely no disassembly involved.
 Salt WILL enter the interior of ANY diving compressor as it cannot be hermetically sealed, as some circulation of hot air is needed.
 As with all of The Air Line by J Sink's hookah dive compressors, it is marinized inside and out for long, l-o-n-g service life.